Skip to main content

 Dir.
 Monthon Arayangkoon

 The serpentine story coils around investigative journalist Shalinee (Inthira Chaloenpura) who is commissioned to make a documentary about several doctors who brutally murdered their wives.
-As her snooping continues, she uncovers some odd connections and similarities between the killings, including the sinister fact that throughout the years, all the murderous doctors had at one time or another lived in the same house near the hospital.
+As her investigation continues, she uncovers some odd connections and similarities between the killings, including the sinister fact that throughout the years, all the murderous doctors had at one time or another lived in the same house near the hospital.
 Despite warnings from spooked (and spooky) neighbours, Shalinee enters the house in search of further clues.
 What she finds there plunges her and her husband into a twisted nightmare full of bitterly vengeful ghosts and giant shadow demons.

 At the heart of the story is a malign force that weasels its way into marriages and relationships, altering perspectives and turning partners against each other, with one always emerging as a maniacal killer.
 Interestingly, the wooden pillar that stands in the centre of the house, ensuring it doesn’t collapse around its inhabitants, is the source of the evil presence.
-It’s tempting to read this as a subversion or corruption of the home, or more specifically, the family unit in Thai culture, as it houses the evil force intent on destroying the sanctuary and solidarity of family and tearing down loving relationships.
+It’s tempting to read this as a subversion or corruption of the home, or more specifically, the family unit, as it houses the evil force intent on destroying the sanctuary and solidarity of family and tearing down loving relationships.

 The House is a twisted and twisting tale with some striking imagery, an irresistible central mystery and more than a few ominously atmospheric moments and jumps that should please those who like their horror with a little complexity and eventually doused in the red stuff.